-The final settlement figures for 2023/24 were announced by the Secretary of State for Levelling Up, Housing and Communities (DLUHC) on 6 February 2023.
+The final settlement figures for 2024/25 were announced by the Secretary of State for Levelling Up, Housing and Communities (DLUHC) on 5 February 2024, this was the second of a two- year settlement.
+The final settlement followed a consultation on the provisional settlement, which closed on 15th January 2024.
 The Government's assessment of the Core Spending Power of local authorities and its referendum principles for managing excessive council tax increases were also confirmed as part the Settlement.

-The final settlement figures announced on 6 February 2023 related only to 2023/24 and is a one-year settlement and there was no multi-year settlement that many local authorities were hoping for.
-However, the Government has attempted to provide some clarity for 2024/25 by confirming that the core settlement will continue in a similar manner for 2024/25 i.e. Revenue Support Grant and Baseline Funding Levels will continue in the same format as 2023/24 meaning there will be no implementation of the Fair Funding Review or reset of the Business Rates system in 2024/25 and confirming no further changes will be made to Council Tax referendum principles.
-Further consideration will be given to the funding position of lower tier councils for 2024/25 and the future of the New Homes Bonus scheme will be set out ahead of the 2024/25 local government finance settlement.
+The final settlement figures announced on 5 February 2024 related only to 2024/25 and is a one-year settlement and there was no multi-year settlement that many local authorities were hoping for.
+However, the Government has attempted to provide some clarity for 2024/25 by ensuring the funding guarantee introduced last year is maintained, to ensure every Council sees at least a 4% increase in Core Spending Power next year before any local decisions on council tax.
+Core settlement funding was also uplifted with Revenue Support Grant increasing by CPI, and an increase in baseline funding levels.
+They also announced that they will continue with the previous years approach to the Service Delivery Grant and New Homes Bonus in recognition that these grants are important to Councils.
+This means there will be no implementation of the Fair Funding Review or reset of the Business Rates system in 2024/25 and confirming no further changes will be made to Council Tax referendum principles.